This file outlines the policy on reviews for the Mercury system.

 For very small changes, the <overview or general description> can be omitted, but the other descriptions should stay.

 If adding a new feature, this is a good place to describe the feature, how it works, how to turn it on and off, and any present limitations of the feature (note that all this should also be documented within the change, as well).
 If fixing a bug, describe both the bug and the fix.
-If the bug is in the bug tracker, also include the bug's number for reference.
+If the bug is in a bug tracker, also include the bug's number for reference.

 We post all diffs to firstname.lastname@example.org.